| Open

 such things as post-production and distribution and therefore inflates

+the prices of those services.
 7. Practical Effects of the Copyright Monopoly

 7.1 The practical effect of current